 No matter how you look at it, batteries are getting more and more expensive to make and purchase.
-Global unrest, raw materials shortages, and concern for the environment are forcing power supply manufacturers to reconsider their primary battery chemistry, and lithium iron phosphate batteries (LFP batteries) are becoming the top option for businesses looking to replace or upgrade industrial batteries.
+Global unrest, raw materials shortages, and concern for the environment are forcing power supply manufacturers to reconsider their primary battery chemistry, and lithium iron phosphate battery technology (LFP batteries) are becoming the top option for businesses looking to replace or upgrade industrial batteries.

 Even car manufacturers are getting on board with finding new ways to power their electric vehicles (EVs).
 Tesla’s shift is the most notable example of this new trend, with half of all EVs manufactured in Q1 powered with LFP batteries.
 Volkswagen has plans to start using LFP batteries in smaller vehicles, and Ford is also looking into the viability of making the transition to these more eco-friendly batteries.

 Should You Consider LFP Batteries to Replace Your Current Commercial or Industrial Batteries?

 When it comes to choosing the battery chemistry for your next commercial or industrial battery upgrade, there is a great deal to consider.
 Businesses concerned about tempering their CapEx investment may struggle to justify more expensive advanced battery systems, even if they will last longer.
 However, lithium iron phosphate battery technology opens the door to more sustainable power for a wide range of applications, and recent advancements in their energy density make them an advantageous long-term investment.

 Most Common Industrial Battery Solutions Pros and Cons